-The Corps of Discovery is a co-ed Service Society for the youth and adults who have shown a willingness to promote service within their organizations, especially Venturing Crews, Sea Scout Ships, Explorer Posts, and Scout Troops, communities, and/or within their religious institutions." with within their organizations, especially Venturing Crews, Sea Scout Ships, Explorer Posts, and Scout Troops, communities, and/or within their religious institutions.
+The Corps of Discovery is a co-ed Service Society for the youth and adults who have shown a willingness to promote service within their organizations, especially Venturing Crews, Sea Scout Ships, Explorer Posts and Scout Troops, communities and/or within their religious institutions.
 It is intended for youth and adults who have gone beyond what would normally be expected by a unit member or unit leader; ones that provide widespread service.
-It should not be thought of as an alternative version of the Order of the Arrow.
+It should not be thought of as a alternative version of the Order of the Arrow.

 Within Venturing and Exploring, Corps Members provide widespread service and staff District, Council, Area, Regional, or National activities and training in their program uniform.
 It is not for recognition of the Venturer, Sea Scout, Explorer, or Scout who just serves as a terrific unit youth leader or earns the top award or rank in their program.